 Futala Lake in Nagpur is one of the most popular spots.
 It’s spread across 60 acres and is the second-largest lake in Nagpur.
 The Futala Lake was built by the Bhonsle kings of Nagpur who ruled and oversaw the development of the town also.

 The lake also has colorful fountains that are another coveted attraction.
 The lake sees major footfall during evenings when the lake is lit up by a series of halogen lights that travel by the lakeside.
 People from everywhere Nagpur come here to admire the beauty of the lake.

 Ambazari Lake is the largest of all the 11 lakes in Nagpur.
 The lake was constructed to be used as a source of water for the residents of Nagpur.

 The name Ambazari comes from the Marathi word Mango, given the very fact that the lake is surrounded by them.
 The lake is additionally surrounded by some beautiful gardens where you’ll spend each day together with your family and loved ones.
 There are activities like boating conducted here for visitors.
 The lake also features a mini playground where children can have a gala time.

 Location: Ambazari Lake, Nagpur

-Markanda was a once a prosperous city but over the years has fallen to ruin.
-The very fact that the city has been mentioned in Hindu epics of Mahabharata & Ramayana both goes to point out how old the city really is.
+Markanda was once a prosperous city but over the years has fallen to ruin.
+The very fact that the city has been mentioned in the Hindu epics of Mahabharata & Ramayana both goes to point out how old the city really is.

 The city initially had 24 temples but now only 18 exist.
 Of the 18, though, only 4, are maintained and open for visitors.
 The city is additionally lined with a series of paintings & sculptures that aren’t only beautiful but also awe-inspiring.
 Markanada should get on every history buffs list of the best places to visit in Nagpur.